Sugusaka Site

-Outline
+Location

-The Sugusaka site is located on a fluvial terrace on the right bank of the Jinzū River in what is now part of the Sarukurayama ski resort on the outskirts of the city of Toyama.
-This is the border between the mountainous interior of Toyama and the coastal plains.
-In this vicinity there are a number of archaeological sites from the Japanese Palaeolithic to the Jōmon era, including the Nozawa site, Yagiyama Ono site, Naosaka II site, Naosaka III site, Naosaka IV site, indicating that this area has been densely populated since the earliest times.
-The Sugusaka site was discovered in 1971 during construction work for the establishment of a ranch, when a stone hearth dating from the middle of the Jōmon period was discovered.
+The Sugusaka site is located on a fluvial terrace on the right bank of the Jinzū River in what is now part of the Sarukurayama ski resort on the outskirts of Toyama.
+This location marks the border between the mountainous interior of Toyama and the coastal plains.
+A number of other archaeological sites from the Japanese Palaeolithic to the Jōmon era are located in the vicinity, including the Nozawa site, Yagiyama Ono site, Naosaka II site, Naosaka III site, and Naosaka IV site, indicating that this area has been densely populated since the earliest times.

+Discovery & surveys

+The Sugusaka site was discovered in 1971 when a stone hearth dating from the middle of the Jōmon period was discovered during construction work for the establishment of a ranch.
 In response, in 1972 the Toyama Board of Education conducted excavation surveys of the area.

+Archaeological findings

-From the Japanese Paleolithic period, some 1200 stone blades were found.
+Some 1200 stone blades were found dating to the Japanese Paleolithic period.
 These blades were dated to about 25,000 to 30,000 years ago, and are thus the oldest thus found in the Hokuriku region.
 Apart from this, local polished stone axes, projectile points, and carving tools have been excavated.
 The site also contained thousands of fist-sized stones which had burn marks.
-These stones appear to have used for cooking purposes by heating in a fire and dropping into a container.
+These stones appear to have used for cooking purposes: they would be heated in a fire and then dropped into a container.

-Early examples of embossed Jōmon pottery mainly composed of elliptical patterns were also found, including pottery with patterns created by a rolling die, and embossed pottery.
-These pottery shards were from the Hida, Shinano, Kinki and Tōkai regions indicating long range trade routes from a very early period in Japanese history.
+Early examples of embossed Jōmon pottery were also found, including pottery with patterns created by a rolling die.
+They mainly featured elliptical patterns.
+These pottery shards were from the Hida, Shinano, Kinki and Tōkai regions indicating the existence long range trade routes beginning very early in Japanese history.
 By the middle Jōmon period, the settlement had extended along the valley extending to the north and south, with numerous pit dwellings surrounding a central plaza.

+Current status

-The site, which was backfilled after excavation and is now an empty lot, is about a ten-minute walk from Sasazu Station on the JR West Takayama Main Line.
+The site, which was backfilled after excavation and is now an empty lot.